powerhouse-industries/front-end-starter/README.md

 When using JavaScript to enhance a users experience on a website we prefer to use vanilla JavaScript where possible. jQuery is bundled with our Front-end Starter but shouldn't be relied upon where vanilla JavaScript would suffice.

 To find out vanilla JavaScript alternatives to common jQuery methods see: [http://youmightnotneedjquery.com/](http://youmightnotneedjquery.com/)

+### Dependency Management
+We rely on a number of JavaScript libraries to add functionality to our projects.
+Some of these have been written internally and others not.
+We use Bower to handle these dependencies which can be installed using `bower-installer`.
+If you've run the `npm run setup` command when cloning FES you should have all the default dependencies.